 You can apply up to 7 filters to the grid’s records, sort them, and apply mass actions.

 To edit a specific filter, click on the one in the grid to open the Edit Filter page.
-Here you have two sets of settings: General Settings and Categories.
+Here, you have 4 sets of settings: General Settings, Categories, Frontend, and Manage swatches.

 In General Settings, you can change the filter title, enable/disable using it in layered navigation and search results layered navigation, and define its position within the entire set of the filters.
-Next, you choose the default filter state (Expanded or Collapsed) and how to sort the filters (manually; alphabetically in ascending or descending order).
+Next, you choose the default filter state (Expanded or Collapsed) and filter mode (Multiple Select or Single Select) and decide how to sort the filters (manually; alphabetically in ascending or descending order).